QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

 Link to History
 ^^^^^^^^^^^^^^^^^^

-For those who love history, President Thomas Jefferson's Secretary of Treasury Albert Gallatin (1807) :cite:`Gallatin` advocated what amounts to Barro's model :cite:`Barro1979`
+For those who love history, President Thomas Jefferson's Secretary of Treasury Albert Gallatin (1807) :cite:`Gallatin` prescribed policies that come from Barro's model :cite:`Barro1979`

 To exploit the isomorphism between consumption-smoothing and tax-smoothing models, we bring in code from :doc:`smoothing`

 Code
 ----